 Wild Violet

-Wild violets are edible and medicinal, and you have likely seen them in your backyard or nearby during the weeks of early spring.
+Wild violets are edible; you have likely seen them in your backyard or nearby in the early weeks of spring.
 The flowers are dainty and will grow in wooded areas, in your side yard, or even in cracks of concrete.

 Small but mighty, wild violets are easy to forage for.
 They don’t need anything from us and will grow in almost any circumstance.
-Yet they benefit us at the same time.
+Yet they can support us at the same time.
 They are givers!

 Once you identify and harvest some wild violets, you can use this delicious edible weed to make this wild violet flower infused vinegar.
-It is perfect for use in salads and drinks, and can also be used medicinally.
+It is perfect for use in salads and drinks.

-Another wonderful way to use wild violet flowers is by making this DIY wild violet soap.
-Violet flowers have many vitamins and minerals, and vitamins A, C, & E are especially good and soothing for our skin.
+Another wonderful way to use wild violet flowers is to make this DIY wild violet soap.
+Studies show that violet flowers contain anti-inflammatory activity that can help soothe the skin.
 Making this soap is a fun way to celebrate spring’s return!

 Chickweed

-Chickweed is an extremely nutritious edible weed that grows readily almost everywhere, so you’re sure to have some growing nearby.
+Chickweed has been studied and is a potentially extremely nutritious weed that is edible and grows readily almost everywhere, so you’re sure to have some growing nearby.
 Possibly even in your own yard!

 Foraging chickweed tends to be easy since it is so common, simple to identify, and grows plentifully.
-Chickweed is edible and medicinal, so it is definitely a plant you will want to keep around.
+Chickweed is edible and very useful, so it is definitely a plant you will want to keep around.

 I didn’t notice chickweed until I really began looking for it, then I realized how abundantly it grows and saw it everywhere!

-It’s small and unassuming, but so beneficial and easy to use.
+It’s small and unassuming, but it’s easy to use.
+Some studies show it may have anti-inflammatory and soothing effects when applied topically.
 Don’t pass it by, pull it up, or mow it over!

 This chickweed pesto recipe is a super tasty way to use your foraged chickweed.
 It can also be made into a healing chickweed salve for the skin.